-- 1) Trial subject visits to the trial site are to be agreed in advance by phone, so as to avoid patient accumulation and so as to allow study site personnel to dedicate time for control visits.
+- Trial subject visits to the trial site are to be agreed in advance by phone, so as to avoid patient accumulation and so as to allow study site personnel to dedicate time for control visits.
 Furthermore, it is advisable to complete a COVID-19 questionnaire with the trial subject (in the form of a questionnaire or an affidavit regarding the trial subject's condition of health in the past 14 days and his/her COVID-19 history) and choose the visit date accordingly. - 2) In compliance with the measure issued by the Czech Ministry of Health, as long as the measure is effective and until it is lifted, the obligation to safeguard protective aids (masks, respirators or protective shields) for the staff as well as for trial subjects shall remain applicable.
-The protective aids should be safeguarded by the sponsor. - 3) Commencement of clinical trials and inclusion of new trial subjects may be carried out in compliance with the approved documentation without any further limitations. - 4) Study medication (IMPs and AMPs prescribed by the clinical trial protocol) shall be dispensed by the investigator or a person authorised thereby (such as the sub-investigator or pharmacist) at the trial site during the trial subject's visit.
-After 30 June 2020, the sending of study medication shall no longer be permissible, except for trial sites provably located in areas with an increased COVID-19 occurrence (see below).
+The protective aids should be safeguarded by the sponsor. - 3) Commencement of clinical trials and inclusion of new trial subjects may be carried out in compliance with the approved documentation without any further limitations, if practicable with regard to the epidemiological situation.
+The sponsor should always act with a view to the situation of the respective healthcare service provider (staffing capacities), the overall situation in the institution, and the current government resolutions applicable to healthcare service providers Clinical trials where treatment delay would imply worsening of the disease prognosis and treatment should be initiated immediately, shall form an exception. - 4) Study medication (IMPs and AMPs prescribed by the clinical trial protocol) shall be dispensed by the investigator or a person authorised thereby (such as the sub-investigator or pharmacist) at the trial site during the trial subject's visit.
+Sending of study medication at investigator's discretion and as per the situation at the trial site.
 Returns of unused or left-over medication by trial subjects shall take place at the trial site. - 5) Control laboratory testing shall be organised at the trial site as per the original clinical trial plan. - 6) Safety reporting shall be undertaken by the sponsor in accordance with the original plan pursuant to Guideline KHL-21 and Guideline CT-3.
 Furthermore, sponsors shall report to SÚKL also trial subject deaths not meeting the definition of a SUSAR.
 Investigators shall report adverse drug reactions also according to the original plan.